mvolkmann/blog/src/d3/00-article.md

-The enter sub-selection is held in the `_enter` property and contains a placeholder for each DOM element that must be created in order to associated a data value.
+The enter sub-selection is held in the `_enter` property and contains a placeholder for each DOM element that must be created in order to associate a data value.
 These elements will _enter_ the DOM.
 Note the `__data__` property values in each of these placeholder objects.